Central Interceptor Project

 Scope of works

-• Construction of a 4.5m diameter interceptor tunnel that will run underground for 14.7km between 115 and 110m below ground, crossing the Manukau Harbour at approximately 15m below the sea bed.
+• Construction of a 4.5m diameter interceptor tunnel extending 16.2km between 20 and 110m below ground, crossing beneath the Manukau Harbour at approximately 15m below the seabed, using tunnel boring machines.

 • Air vents and air treatment facilities.

-• Rising main sewer installation using open cut installation, battered trench, sheet piled trench and trench shoring installation methods.
+• Rising main sewer installation using open cut, battered trench, sheet piled trench, and trench shoring methods.

-• Gravity sewer installation using tunnelling, micro tunnelling, pipe jacking, HDD, and open-cut installation.
+• Gravity sewer installation using tunnelling, micro tunnelling, pipe jacking, horizontal directional drilling, and open cut construction methods.

 • Pump station retrofit and decommissioning at PS25 Miranda Reserve and PS23 Hillsborough.